 Mobile health care has been in practice for years, but it’s only now being thrust to the front of medicine as patients make clear they expect the same level of convenience from health care providers as grocery stores and restaurants provide.
-At Text2MD in Chicago, IL, we understand the current health care model no longer works.
+At Text2MD we understand the current health care model no longer works.
 That’s why we’re committed to delivering the care you need when and how you need it – without in-office visits.

 What Is Mobile Health Care?

 Also known as mHealth, this quickly growing field is a way to deliver health care support and intervention through such mobile technologies as wearables, tablets, and smartphones.
 Although mHealth can transmit data to nearly any mobile device, the most popularly used right now are mobile phones.
 The majority of Americans, over 95%, now own a cellphone, and most use smartphones – 81%.